Commercial License vs Trade License in Dubai: What is the Difference - Dubai business setup guide

 Topic Summary

-Commercial License vs Trade License in Dubai: What is the Difference?
+• Commercial License vs Trade License Dubai: Definition Table and Key Terms

 Dubai issues over 40,000 new business licenses every year (Dubai Department of Economy and Tourism, 2024).
 The UAE hosts more than 45 operational free zones (UAE Ministry of Economy, 2024).
 A commercial license from DED can be processed in as few as 2 business days.
 Free zone commercial packages start from approximately AED 5,750.
 And the UAE corporate tax rate sits at 9% on taxable income above AED 375,000 as of June 2023 (Federal Decree-Law No. 47 of 2022).
 Yet despite all this activity, a significant share of applicants arrive at the registration stage confused about one core question: is a commercial license the same as a trade license?